sigasi/sigasi_insights/content/manual/eclipse/editor.md

 In VHDL design you need to do a lot of type conversions.
 Sigasi Studio's autocomplete functionality can help you with those.
 Put a dot (`.`) after the element you want to convert, and the autocomplete suggestions will appear.
-The conversion functions have descriptions like "convert type" and "convert to …".
+The conversion functions have descriptions like `convert type` and `convert to ...`

 ## Smart Indentation